Community Outreach & Global Engagement

 They also make up the Interact Club of Hudson, working alongside the Hudson Rotary Club on district-wide projects.

-The Service Leaders are led by the Officers, and this year the Officers are David King, Delia Rabatin, Jimena Oliva and Kushi Chawda.
-This year, they've been given a special mission to create a long-term plan for the leadership group, establishing goals and committing to providing service to a designated group of recipients.
+The Service Leaders are led by the Officers, and this year, they've been given a special mission to create a long-term plan for the leadership group, establishing goals and committing to providing service to a designated group of recipients.
+This year, David King '22 and Jimena Oliva '22 are Co-Presidents, with Maddie Aliff '23 serving as interim Secretary and Annie Cui '22 as Interim Treasurer.

 MEET WRA'S SERVICE LEADERS